-Figure 4-29 shows a time series of predicted and observed MDA8 O3 for June 21-24, 2018.
-The results indicate the monitors would normally not have exceeded the 2015 NAAQS under the meteorological conditions on June 22-23, suggesting that a variable outside the norm (i.e., increased emissions from wildfires) influenced ozone concentrations.
-Table 4-1 lists GAM results for June 23, 2018, at the exceeding monitors petitioned for data exclusion.
-GAM residuals show a modeled wildfire impact of between 5.2 and 7.3 ppb for exceeding monitors, with GAM MDA8 O3 prediction values all below the 70 ppb standard.
+Figure 4-28 shows a time series of predicted and observed MDA8 O3 for June 24-28, 2018.
+Lacking predictors for June 25, no GAM prediction was calculated.
+The results indicate the monitors would normally not have exceeded the 2015 NAAQS under the meteorological conditions on June 27, suggesting that a variable outside the norm (e.g., increased emissions from wildfires) influenced ozone concentrations.
+Table 4-1 lists GAM results for June 27, 2018, at the exceeding monitors petitioned for data exclusion from normal planning and regulatory requirements.
+GAM residuals show a modeled wildfire impact of between 6.7 and 9.1 ppb for exceeding monitors, with GAM MDA8 O3 prediction values all below the 70 ppb standard.

-EPA guidance recommends using an additional step to estimate the ozone contribution from a wildfire: the difference between observed ozone and the sum of predicted ozone and the positive 95th percentile value.
+EPA guidance recommends using an additional step to estimate the ozone contribution from a wildfire: the difference between the observed ozone and the sum of predicted ozone + positive 95th percentile value.
 Simply speaking, the residuals on the wildfire event day would have to be greater than the positive 95th percentile value to see any wildfire contributions to ozone concentrations.
-As Table 4-1 shows, none of the residuals exceed the 95th percentile value for June 23.
+Table 4-1 shows that none of the residuals exceed the 95th percentile value for June 27.
 However, two issues with this methodology must be considered.

 First, a large number of wildfires affecting Clark County from 2014-2020 (especially in 2018 and 2020) included in GAM modeling cause a very conservative 95th percentile value (positive).
-Second, given the limitations of regression analysis for ozone production-which involves complex physical and chemical processes regarding emissions and meteorological conditions-models are able to explain about 50% of the correlation between predicted and observed concentrations (see Table 3-16 in Exceptional Event Demonstration for Ozone Exceedances in Clark County, Nevada-June 22, 2020), which is typical of the results seen in other regression analysis studies.
+Second, given the limitations of regression analysis for ozone production- which involves complex physical and chemical processes regarding emissions and meteorological conditions-models are able to explain about 50% of the correlation between predicted and observed concentrations (see Table 3-16 in Exceptional Event Demonstration for Ozone Exceedances in Clark County, Nevada-June 22, 2020), which is typical of the results seen in other regression analysis studies.

-The percentile ranks of positive residuals for June 23 for the exceeding monitors range from $69^{\text{th}}$ to $84^{\text{th}}$ (Table 4-1).
-The model indicates a $16\% \sim 31\%$ chance that the residual at exceeding monitors would be produced under the meteorological conditions on June 23, suggesting there were likely other emissions (e.g., wildfires) not counted.
-As Section 3.3 describes, weather conditions from June 22-23 were stable and favored ozone formation.
-Additional wildfire emissions helped to drive already elevated ozone concentrations to exceed the 2015 NAAQS on June 23.
+The percentile ranks of positive residuals for June 27 for the exceeding monitors range from 78^{th} to 92^{nd} (Table 4-1).
+The model indicates a $8\% \sim 22\%$ chance that the residuals at exceeding monitors would be produced under the meteorological conditions on June 27, suggesting likely additional emissions (e.g., wildfires) are not counted.
+As Section 3.3 describes, weather conditions on June 27 were stable and favored ozone formation.
+Additional wildfire emissions helped to drive already elevated ozone concentrations to exceed the 2015 NAAQS on June 27.